WindowsXT/kamrg_report/README.md

    --postprocess_json_file          data/iu_xray/iu_entities_relations_chexpert_plus_post.json \
    --error_report_file              data/iu_xray/iu_normalize_error_reports.json ' to extract relation from the report.

-   %If you want to replace the MIMIC data set, you only need to modify the path to the MIMIC data set
+   If you want to replace the MIMIC data set, you only need to modify the path to the MIMIC dataset

 3. **CheXpert Classification**: